prrathamkamath/prrathamkamath.github.io/_pages/Blogs.md

 permalink: /blogs/
 ---

-## I write Blogs!
-About Economics, Tech and Business of Things.
+## I write Blogs about Economics, Tech and Business of Things.
 But the website is temporarily offline for updates:/